ChristianMarzahl/Traffic_Sign_Classifier/writeup_template.md

 The Traffic Sign distribution shows that the number of signs for each classes have a strong variance.
 At the data augmentation step, this problem should be addressed to prevent a classification bias at one class.

-The following image show some example traffic signs and the code is  at the fifth cell of the notebook
+The following image shows an example of traffic signs and the code is at the fifth cell of the notebook

 ![alt text][image9]